MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 When 80 percent (and then 90 percent) of the available space in a volume is used, the system raises alerts in the Azure Stack Hub administrator portal.
 Cloud operators should review available storage capacity and plan to rebalance the content.
 The storage service stops working when a disk is 100 percent used and no additional alerts are raised.

 ### Disks
-Virtual machine (VM) disks are added to containers by tenants and include an operating system disk.
+Virtual machine (VM) disks are added to containers by tenants, and they include an operating system disk.
 VMs can also have one or more data disks.
 Both types of disks are stored as page blobs.
 The guidance to tenants is to place each disk into a separate container to improve the performance of the VM.

 - Each container that holds a disk, or page blob, from a VM is considered an attached container to the VM that owns the disk.
 - A container that doesn't hold any disks from a VM is considered a free container.